 1. Wash and dry the skeleton

 Wash the skeleton with soap and hot water to get rid of any residue or protective coating that could prevent paint from sticking.
 You may want to use a washcloth to scrub the bones if you find the coating tough to remove.
 Dry the bones with a paper towel, making sure they are dry before applying paint.

 Protect your work surface.
-This can be a messy project, so be sure to clear off a table or large floor area and cover it in a plastic drop cloth or newspaper.
+This can be a messy project, so be sure to clear off a table or large floor area and cover it with a plastic drop cloth or newspaper.

 Wear latex gloves and squirt a small amount of eggshell paint into your hand.
 Use your hands to smear the paint all over the bones.
 Try to get a fairly even coat on the entire bone.
 Repeat the coating process using the golden harvest paint.
 If the bones are not dark enough for your liking, use a small amount of the nutmeg paint to help darken the bones using the technique you used to apply the first two colors.
 Place the bones on wax paper to dry for several hours or overnight.

-Assemble the skeleton, if it is in pieces, and hang it outside from a hook or a branch.
-Spray the inside cavity of the skeleton with the black spray paint.
+Assemble the skeleton if it is in pieces and hang it outside from a hook or a branch.
+Spray the inside cavity of the skeleton with black spray paint.
 This will make the skeleton look old and as if the inside is rotten.
 Leave the skeleton outside to dry for about an hour.

 Don't allow children to perform this project without adult supervision, as it can get messy.

 Paint brown stain on the skeleton, focusing on the portions you want to make very dark.
 The stain does not have to be even since real skeleton bones are not all the same color.
 Use a wide paintbrush to apply the stain.
 This will help you control the amount of stain and avoid making a big mess.
 Allow the stain to dry before moving the skeleton.